SchweizerischeBundesbahnen/scion-workbench/resources/site/getting-started/workbench-application-platform/getting-started.md

 |manifest-registry|allows querying the manifest registry|

 #### Intent
 If an application intends to interact with functionality of another application, it must declare a respective intent in its manifest.
 An application has implicit intents for all its own capabilities.
-Just like for capabilities, it is allowed to use the wildcard character (*) as qualifier value or as qualifier key.
+It is allowed to use the wildcard character (*) as qualifier key and/or wildcard characters (\*) and (?) as qualifier value.

 ### Limitation and restrictions
 The platform starts a separate application instance for every entry point invoked.
 The only exception is when navigating within the same view, but only if the application uses hash-based URLs.
 The fact of having multiple instances brings some requirements and limitations which you should be aware of: